Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is a machine learning method where the clients learn a shared model under the orchestration of the server without sharing the client's data.
-Due to its privacy-preserving nature, it has many applications in smartphones~\cite{47586,ramaswamy2019federated}, the Internet of Things (IoT), healthcare organizations~\cite{rieke2020future,xu2021federated}, etc. where training data is generated at edge devices or from privacy-sensitive domains.
-As originally introduced in~\cite{mcmahan2017communication}, FL involves model training across a distributed system consisting of one server and multiple clients.
-In traditional FL, each client securely holds its training data, due to privacy concerns and to avoid large communication overheads if transmitting it externally.
+Federated Learning (FL) is a machine learning paradigm where the clients collaboratively learn a shared model under the orchestration of the server without sharing any of their local training data with other clients or the server.
+Due to the privacy-preserving nature of FL, it has found many applications in smartphones~\citep{47586,ramaswamy2019federated}, the Internet of Things (IoT), healthcare organizations~\citep{rieke2020future,xu2021federated}, where training data is generated at edge devices or from privacy-sensitive domains.
+As originally introduced in~\citep{mcmahan2017communication}, FL involves model training across an architecture consisting of one server and multiple clients.
+In traditional FL, each client securely holds its training data due to privacy concerns as well as to avoid large communication overheads while transmitting the same.
 At the same time, these clients aim to collaboratively train a generalized model that can leverage the entirety of the training data disjointly distributed across clients.

-Data generated at the edge/client devices are often highly heterogeneous, as a consequence of the data generation process.
-They can differ in terms of quantity imbalance (the number of samples with each client), label imbalance (empirical label distribution across the clients), and feature imbalance (features of the data across the clients are non-iid).
-When there exists a label or feature imbalance, the training objective for every client becomes different as the local minimum for every client will be different.
+Data ingested at the edge/client devices are often highly heterogeneous as a consequence of the data generation process.
+They can differ in terms of quantity imbalance (the number of samples at each client are different), label imbalance (empirical label distribution across the clients widely vary), and feature imbalance (features of the data across the clients are non-iid).
+When there exists a label or feature imbalance, the objective for every client becomes different as the local minimum for every client objective will be different.
 In such settings, during the local training, the client's model starts to drift towards its local minimum and farther away from the global objective.
-This is undesirable as the goal of the FL is to converge to a global model that generalizes well across all the clients.
-This phenomenon, known as `client-drift', is introduced and explored in earlier works~\cite{karimireddy2020scaffold,acar2021federated,wang2021field}.
-Due to this, client models tend to forget the knowledge of the global model and overfit to their local data.
+This is undesirable as the goal of FL is to converge to a global model that generalizes well across all the clients.
+This phenomenon, known as `client-drift', is introduced and explored in earlier works~\citep{karimireddy2020scaffold,acar2021federated,wang2021field}.
+In this work, we will be considering only the label heterogeneity.